SalvatoreAmaddio/AstroNET/README.md

 - Multi-User Data Management: Store and manage astrological data for multiple individuals, making it perfect for astrologers who work with different clients.

-- Location's Data downladable on Demand through the api.geonames.
+- Location's Data downlodable on Demand through the api.geonames.

 - Astrology Calculations made through the use of the SwissEphNet Library ensuring high level of precision.